ReSearchITEng/kubeadm-playbook/README.md

 [kubeadm-playboook ansible project's code is on Github](https://github.com/ReSearchITEng/kubeadm-playbook)

 # kubeadm based all in one kubernetes cluster installation (and addons) using Ansible
-Tested on for all Centos/RHEL 7.2+, but ideally use version 7.4 (for overlay2 and automatic docker_setup).
+Tested on for all Centos/RHEL 7.2+ (ideally 7.4) and Ubuntu 16.04 (both with overlay2 and automatic docker_setup).
 Optionally, then docker_setup: True, this project will also setup the docker on the host if does not exist.
-For this it expects CentOS/RHEL 7.4.
-Any other OS needs manual docker pre-installed and docker_setup set to False/auto.
-Ubuntu/debian should work when docker is preinstalled, but not tested.

 ## Targets/pros&cons
 One may use it to get a fully working "production LIKE" environment in matter of minutes on any hw: baremetal, vms (vsphere, virtualbox), etc.